 Montalbano's lover lives on the mainland.
 Her visits often end in disaster because Salvo is preoccupied or called out for a new case.
 That's enough to convince her marriage won't work, though both are in their fifties already.
 Even when tempted to within an inch of his moral life, Montalbano doesn't cheat on Livia - at least not until the eight or ninth book in the series and then feelings of guilt nearly kill him.

 Camilleri was born in Porto Empedocle, Sicily, in 1925.
 As a kid he often saw his mom's cousin Luigi Pirandello, but the great man's presence didn't seem to make an impression on him.
 He studied literature and then film-making in Rome and spent his working life there as a highly rated TV producer and theatre director.
 His other career as a best-selling crime writer started 15 years after his first book.
 The print of 100 000 copies was sold out in two days and the next batch lasted only three more.
-That was in 1992 and now Montalbano is known around the world in nine languages, as well as on Italian TV.
-So far 12 novels have been translated in English, starting with The Shape of Water, and more are lying in his award-winning translator's in-tray.
+That was in 1992 and now Montalbano is known around the world in nine languages with 10 million copies of the books sold, as well as on TV.
+So far 21 of the novels have been translated in English, starting with The Shape of Water, and at least four more are lying in his award-winning translator's in-tray.

-It's hard to believe a man in his eighties can write a book as dramatic and gripping as August Heat, one of the latest translated Montalbano novels.
+It's hard to believe a man in his 90s (born 6 September 1925) can write a book as dramatic and gripping as August Heat, one of the latest translated Montalbano novels.
 But there it is — and no mystery fan should pass it by.